skalyaanamoorthy/PSLMs/README.md

   * tested on WSL2
   * tested on Fedora 38 (cannot use apt here of course)
 * Docker (optional, community edition (docker-ce) version 24.0.5 tested)
+  * Apptainer can be used if Docker is not allowed on clusters, tested version 1.2.4
 * Anaconda / Python 3.8 (tested)
   * dependencies included in requirements.txt (additionally requirements_inference.txt for running inference)
 * NVIDIA GPU (if running inference)